Periodicities in radio emissions from the Jupiter's magnetosphere and consequences for radio emissions from star-exoplanet systems: Simulations

-Figure \ref{fig:regularly_spaced_sinus_diluted} shows the results of two simulations.
-One with a dilution factor $\mathrm{K} = 4$ (top panels), and one with $\mathrm{K}= 15$ (bottom panels).
-As one can see (left panels), the standard deviation of the original sinusoidal wave and of the corrected combined signal is the same.
-However, the LS periodograms (right panels) are different: we are still able to detect the period of the input sine T$_\mathrm{sine} = 12.90$~h in both cases, even if the noise in the LS periodogram has drastically risen in the second case, and the value of the peaks drastically deacreased.
-The two others highest peaks are still located at $8.38$~hours (harmonic resonance between $T_\mathrm{gap}$ and $T_\mathrm{sine}$) and at $27.99$~hours (synodic period between $T_\mathrm{gap}$ and $T_\mathrm{sine}$).
+Figure \ref{fig:regularly_spaced_sinus_diluted} shows the results with a dilution factor of $\mathrm{K}= 15$ (light grey).
+As one can see (left panel), the standard deviation of the original sinusoidal wave (light blue) and of the corrected combined (red) signal is the same.
+However, the LS periodogram (right panel) is different from that in Figure \ref{fig:regularly_spaced_sinus}: {as soon as noise is added, a forest of peaks appears.} The period of the input sine, T$_\mathrm{sine} = 12.90$~h, is still detected, even {though} the noise in the LS periodogram has drastically {increased}, and the value of the peaks has drastically {decreased}.
+The other two highest peaks are still located at $8.38$~hours (combination period between $T_\mathrm{gap}$ and $T_\mathrm{sine}$) and at $27.99$~hours ({beat} period between $T_\mathrm{gap}$ and $T_\mathrm{sine}$).
 This latter LS periodogram strongly resembles what is observed for real data, as presented in the following section.
-The confidence levels are located at higher LS power values, confirming that the noise is much more present in that case.
-The 3 highest peaks, related to $T_\mathrm{sine}$, are still well above the $90$\% level, and only the peak at $T_\mathrm{sine}$ is above the $99.9$\% level.
+The $95$\% confidence level is located at higher LS power values, confirming that the noise is much more present in that case; however, the three highest peaks, related to $T_\mathrm{sine}$ are still well above the $95$\% level. {In this case, the noise is entirely random.
+Although many periods are visible in the LS periodogram (the forest of peaks), all of them remain below the $95$\% confidence level.
+As we show later, this will not be the case with real noise.}

+{Finally, the evolution of the LS periodogram as a function of the number of samples included is presented in Appendix \ref{sec:Appendix_SNR_LS_versus_sample}, Figure \ref{fig:Figure_SNR_LS_over_samples_simulation}.
+For the simulated signal, the S/N of the LS periodogram -denoted S/N(LS) and calculated as the LS power divided by the standard deviation of the LS periodograms-- is evolving as the square root of the number of samples included in the LS analysis (see bottom panel).
+The top panel shows that for this simulated signal (diluted into noise by a factor $K = 8$) it takes $N \simeq 20$ samples for the maximal peak in the LS periodogram to be stabilised along the value of $T_\mathrm{sine}$.}